-The Independent Assurance Statement from ERM Certification and Verification Services is available here (PDF 0.33MB).
+The Independent Assurance Statement from ERM Certification and Verification Services is available here (PDF 0.15MB).

-During 2015 we continued our environmental awareness campaign in our main factory in Lublin, headed by a mascot named “Sztokus” (image shown opposite page).
-The aim of the campaign is to raise the eco-awareness of Stock personnel and employees of external partners and to reduce our environmental impact as a business.
+During 2017, we continued our environmental awareness campaign, using the ‘Sztokus’ mascot.
+The aim of the campaign was to raise the eco-awareness of Stock Polska personnel and employees of external partners and to reduce our environmental impact as a business.

 The campaign is carried out at several levels:

-In 2015, we reduced the amount of waste by 35% and we were able to recycle 93% of the waste we produced on site.
-We reduced electricity usage by 16%, gas by 36% and water by 34% compared to last year.
+In 2017, the amount of waste we produced increased by 2%.
+We were able to recycle 89% of the waste we produced on site.
+Electricity increased by 4%.
+Increased use of the rectification facility led to 47% higher gas usage, and 14% higher water consumption compared to last year.

-The senior management teams in our markets comprise mainly local nationals who understand the cultures in which we operate.
-We have a recruitment policy to ensure that we recruit high calibre individuals matched to the requirements of the role we wish them to undertake, irrespective of gender, age, race, religion, sexual orientation, national origin or disability.
+The senior management teams in our markets comprise predominantly of local nationals who understand the cultures in which we operate.
+We have an Equality and Diversity policy which applies to all colleagues as well as a recruitment policy which is inextricably linked to the Equality and Diversity policy to ensure that we recruit high calibre individuals matched to the requirements of the role we wish them to undertake, irrespective of gender, age, race, religion, sexual orientation, national origin or disability.
 As a consumer-focused business, we recognise the value that a diverse mix of employees provides us with, particularly in terms of consumer insights.

-As an example of our diversity, at 31 December 2015 we had a diverse mix of age with 13% under 30 and 18% over 50 years old, and in the bottling area, 3 out of 4 shift leaders are women.
-In our production plant in Czech Republic, 69% of the managerial positions are held by women.
+As an example of our diversity, at 31 December 2017 we had a diverse mix of age with 18% under 30 (17% in Poland and 19% in Plzeň) and 12% over 50 years old (12% in Plzeň and Poland).
+In the bottling area 3 out of 5 shift leaders in Plzeň and 3 out of 16 shift leaders in Poland are women.
+In our production plant in Czech Republic 60% of the managerial positions are held by women.

-The Group complies fully with relevant legislation in the countries in which it operates and ensures that human rights are protected in all the production plants and offices from which the Group operates.
-As mentioned previously, we have a Code of Conduct which we ask all our suppliers to adhere to which requires that they and the persons acting on their behalf act without regard to gender, age, race, religion, sexual orientation, national origin or disability in accordance with our Equality and Diversity Policy.
+The Group strives to comply fully with relevant legislation in the countries in which it operates and ensures that human rights are protected in all the production plants and offices from which the Group operates.
+As mentioned previously, we have a Code of Conduct that we ask all our suppliers to adhere to.
+This requires that they and the persons acting on their behalf act without regard to gender, age, race, religion, sexual orientation, national origin or disability in accordance with our Equality and Diversity Policy.